 - your child is at risk of further episodes of hypoglycaemia unless doses are adjusted

 What if my child has repeated hypoglycaemia, or is unwell and can't eat or drink?

 Find out when to use mini-dose glucagon for children with diabetes.

 What can cause fear of hypoglycaemia?

 Symptoms of hypoglycaemia can be distressing for children and young people, and parents.
 This can lead to a significant fear or avoidance of hypoglycaemia.
-This fear can increase anxiety, cause interrupted or poor sleep patterns and also reduce a person's quality of life (both children and parents).
-Often, this fear can result in a person significantly reducing insulin doses or eating too much extra carbohydrate to prevent hypoglycaemia.
+This fear can increase anxiety, cause interrupted or poor sleep patterns and reduce a person's quality of life (both children and parents).